 As we write, the company also offers a lifetime of VPN usage for a one-off $199.99.
 That's the equivalent of $16.67 a month if you only use it for a year, $5.56 if you keep it for three years, $3.33 over five years - you get the idea.

-While lifetime plans sound good in theory, based on current pricing, you'll need to use VPN Unlimited for approaching six years before it becomes cheaper per-month than Private Internet Access' 2-year plan.
+While lifetime plans sound good in theory, based on current pricing, you'll need to use VPN Unlimited for more than five years before it starts to become cheaper than the bargain competition.
 There's no way to be sure the company will be the best service for you, by then, or even whether it'll still exist, and on balance we wouldn't recommend committing to any more than the three-year plan.

 VPN Unlimited protects your privacy by using only the strongest VPN protocols.
 By default, that means OpenVPN, which is the standard protocol on both mobile and desktop apps.
 This uses AES-256 encryption for industry-standard levels of security.
-And if it doesn't suit your needs for some reason, no problem - IKEv2 is available with most clients as a capable fallback protocol.
-(The older L2TP and PPTP aren't supported.)
+And if it doesn't suit your needs for some reason, no problem: IKEv2 is available with most clients as a capable fall-back protocol.

 The apps also offer KeepSolid's own Wise technology.
 This takes the core OpenVPN protocol, scrambles and obfuscates it a little, and maybe routes it a little differently to a regular connection.
-While this might cut speeds a little, it should help you bypass VPN detection and blocking systems used in countries like China, allowing you to get connected almost anywhere.
+While this might cut speeds a little, it could help you bypass VPN detection and blocking systems used in countries like China, allowing you to connect from almost anywhere.

-There's better news in the app's ability to automatically connect to the VPN whenever you access an untrusted network, ensuring you're protected at all times.
+There's more good news in the app's ability to automatically connect to the VPN whenever you access an untrusted network, ensuring you're always protected.

-The Windows client doesn't have any specific 'DNS leak protection' settings, either, but these, at least, didn't seem to be necessary.
-We ran checks at IPLeak, DNS Leak Test, DoILeak and others, and found no sign of DNS, WebRTC or other data leak.
+The Windows client doesn't have any specific 'DNS leak protection' settings, either, but these didn't seem to be necessary anyway.
+We ran checks at IPLeak, DNS Leak Test, DoILeak and others, and found no sign of DNS, WebRTC or other data leaks.